salimcodes/salimcodes/README.md

 - He is a Microsoft Learn Student Ambassador, and he possesses two Azure certifications.

-- He also serves a Zindi University Ambassador where he represents Zindi Africa in Nigeria as one of the group of leaders in Africa Machine Learning and AI.
+- He also serves as a Zindi University Ambassador where he represents Zindi Africa in Nigeria as one of the group of leaders in Africa Machine Learning and AI.